-Attendance Policy: You are required to regularly attend class and I will take roll at the beginning of each class.
+Attendance and Participation: You are required to regularly attend class and I will take roll at the beginning of each class.
 Attendance will account for 10 percent of your total grade.
 Your attendance grade will be calculated by dividing the number of days you have attended by the number of class days held throughout the semester.
-If you are sick or attending an SPCsponsored event please email me so that I can mark you as excused.
+If you are sick or attending an SPC-sponsored event requiring your absence please email me so that I can mark you as excused.
 This is important so that I know you are not simply skipping class and your grade is not penalized.

 Illness Policy: Please do not come to class if you are sick.
-Regardless of whether it's a cold, COVID-19, or any other common illness, I would prefer you did not come to class so that you do not spread your illness to other students or myself.
+Regardless of whether it's a cold, or COVID-19, or any other common illness, I would prefer you did not come to class so that you do not spread your illness to other students or myself.